 Admission to Advanced Standing

 In addition to the requirements of applicants for regular status, those students in good standing wishing to transfer from other law schools must provide official transcripts of all law study and a letter of good standing from the Office of the Dean of the last law school attended.
-Only courses successfully completed (C or better grade) may be considered for transfer.
-A student must earn 43 units while in residence in order to graduate from San Francisco Law School.
+Only courses successfully completed (C or better grade) will be considered for transfer.
+Acceptance of transfer credits is at the discretion of the law school.
+A student must earn 45 units while in residence in order to graduate from San Francisco/San Diego Law School.

 Admission with Visitor Status

-Students currently enrolled in good standing at other accredited law schools may, with the approval of their Dean, be admitted to San Francisco Law School with non-matriculating or auditor status.
-Students with auditor status are subject to the same tuition, fees and all policies and regulations of San Francisco Law School.
-For information regarding required documentation, contact the Admissions Office.
+Students currently enrolled in good standing at other accredited law schools may, with the approval of their Dean, be admitted to San Diego Law School as either Visitors Status with non-matriculating status, or with Auditor Status.
+Both Visitors and Auditors are subject to the same tuition, fees and all policies and regulations of San Diego Law School.
+For information regarding required documentation, contact the Admissions Office at email@example.com .

 Application Review Process

-Upon successful completion of the San Francisco Law School program, a graduate is awarded a Juris Doctorate degree (J.D.).
+Upon successful completion of the San Diego Law School program, a graduate is awarded a Juris Doctorate degree (J.D.).